Iadvd/RetrocomputingZXSpectrum/GameExamples/viaje/README.md

 # Powered by The Mojon Twins La Churrera and also copyleft The Mojon Twins under a CC BY-NC-SA 3.0 license.
 So all credits go to them.

-This folder contains the game Trabajo Basura (Dire Job), Android TCP/IP Virtual Joystick compatible version.
+This folder contains the game Viaje al Centro de la Napia, TCP/IP Virtual Joystick for Android compatible version.
 This version does not include the main menu music theme.

 Original version from the Mojon Twins (including an explanation of the game):